Hannah Gadsby: Personal life

 Gadsby is lesbian and often includes LGBTQ-related themes in their stand-up routines.
 They are genderqueer and use they/them pronouns.
 In the introduction to the program 'Gender Agenda', Gadsby says:

 I haven't picked a team.
 'Gender-fluid', but also....
 'Non-binary' works, kind of, in theory, but the term 'non-binary' distresses me.
 Because to define yourself by something you are not... is the cornerstone of binary thinking.
 If I was to make up a gender for myself, it would be 'gender-surprised', because it doesn't matter how people gender me.
 Because I get the whole set everyday.
 She/her, he/him, they/them, every day.
 And none of them offend me, but all of them surprise me.
 Every interaction with a stranger is a tiny gender reveal party for me.

 Gadsby was diagnosed with ADHD and autism in 2017.

 In January 2021, Gadsby married producer Jenney Shamash.

 Gadsby is an active supporter of various charities.
-Organizations they have assisted include Big Brothers Big Sisters of Melbourne, Edmund Rice Camps of Victoria, and the Sacred Heart Mission.
+Organisations they have assisted include Big Brothers Big Sisters of Melbourne, Edmund Rice Camps of Victoria, and the Sacred Heart Mission.